What Is an Offer in Compromise?

 Maintain financial stability

-Maintaining a stable financial situation during the process, from when you submit your OIC application to when the IRS makes a decision, will increase your chances of acceptance.
-"Sometimes, the IRS personnel reviewing your offer in compromise will request updated financial information — including bank statements," said Allec.
+Maintaining a stable financial situation during the process, from the time you submit your OIC application to when the IRS makes a decision, can increase your chances of acceptance.
+"Sometimes, the IRS personnel reviewing your offer in compromise will request updated financial information — including bank statements," Allec said.

 Stay compliant

-Make sure to continue to stay in compliance with your tax obligations while your IRS reviews your application.
-According to Allec, "For example, if you submit an offer to the IRS to compromise your pre-2024 tax debt, it's important that you make sure you're all paid in throughout the year on your 2024 taxes — either through wage withholdings if you're an employee or through estimated tax payments if you're self-employed."
+"For example, if you submit an offer to the IRS to compromise your pre-2024 tax debt, it's important that you make sure you're all paid in throughout the year on your 2024 taxes — either through wage withholdings if you're an employee or through estimated tax payments if you're self-employed," Allec said.

 If you fail to meet your current tax obligations, the IRS will likely reject your offer.